 The Board believes that it is technically feasible to require the installation of secondary seals on external floating roof crude oil storage tanks (other than those used to store waxy, heavy pour crude oils).
-The Board will, therefore, propose \$215.241 for first notice publication.
+The Board will, therefore, adopt Section 215.241.